-Professor Little has also written for Common-place and chapters from Abraham in Arms were excerpted in Women s America: Refocusing the Past edited by Linda K. Kerber Cornelia Hughes Dayton and Jane Sherron DeHart (7th ed.
+Chapters from Abraham in Arms were excerpted in Women s America: Refocusing the Past edited by Linda K. Kerber Cornelia Hughes Dayton and Jane Sherron DeHart (7th ed.
 Oxford University Press 2010) and in Major Problems in American Women's History(5th edition Cengage Learning edited by Sharon Block Ruth M. Alexander and Mary Beth Norton 2013).
-In addition to her purely scholarly work, Little blogs about history feminism and the academic life at Historiann.
+In addition to her scholarly work, Professor Little blogs about history feminism and the academic life at Historiann.
 You can find her on Twitter at @Historiann.

 - 2016, The Many Captivities of Esther Wheelwright, Yale University Press, 304 pp.

 - 2007, Abraham in Arms: War and Gender in Colonial New England, University of Pennsylvania Press, 264 pp.

 - 2018, “The Shared Language of Gender in Colonial North American Warfare,” in The Routledge History of Gender, War, and the U.S. Military, edited by Kara Dixon Vuic (Taylor & Francis), 11-23.

 - 2016, “Knox’s Historical Journal” and “Cloistered Bodies: Convents in the Anglo-American Imagination in the British Conquest of Canada,” reprinted in chapter 4, Rethinking Canada: The Promise of Women’s History (7th ed., Oxford University Press Canada, edited by Lara Campbell, Tamara Myers and Adele Perry), 61-75.